 The total output is limited to 18W.
 With no fast charging available when both USB ports are in use.

 When you connect the second device you’ll notice the charging resets on the first.
 This is the power bank stepping down to a 5V output level.
 If you disconnect the second device you’ll want to unplug and replug the first.
 To make sure fast charging turns back on.

 Most smaller devices will revert to their normal charging rate.
 Which will continue to charge the battery while they are in use.
-Total charge time for two devices is about the same.
+The total charge time for the two devices is about the same.
 Whether you fast charge them one at a time.
 Or charged them at a slower rate together.

 The Anker PowerCore 10000 PD Redux has its pros and cons.
-Whether it is worth the price will depends on your personal needs.
+Whether it is worth the price will depend on your personal needs.

-On the upside it offers trickle charge mode for small accessories.
+On the upside, it offers a trickle charge mode for small accessories.
 Including Bluetooth earbuds such as Apple AirPods.
-It also offers 15V power profile, making it a better option for older model Nintendo Switches.
+It also offers a 15V power profile, making it a better option for older model Nintendo Switches.
 It includes a USB-C cable and travel pouch, but cable inclusion isn’t as exclusive to Anker as it once was.